 Canister filters are used by smart fish keepers who want the best filtration possible and to be able to customize the mix of filtration media held in the internal baskets to suit their specific tank.

 They are the best type of filter available and the type of filter we most recommend on this site.

-Our Pick of the Top 5 Best Canister Filters
+Top 5 Best Canister Filters – Our Picks